San Francisco recalls 3 members of city's school board

 Many Asian parents were already angered by the board’s efforts to end merit-based admissions at the elite Lowell High School, where Asian students are the majority.

-As a result, many Asian American residents have been motivated to vote for the first time in a municipal election.
-The grassroots Chinese/API Voter Outreach Task Force, which formed in mid-December, said it registered 560 new Asian American voters.
+As a result, many Asian American residents were motivated to vote for the first time in a municipal election.
+The grassroots Chinese/API Voter Outreach Task Force group, which formed in mid-December, said it registered 560 new Asian American voters.

 Ann Hsu, a mother of two who helped found the task force, said many Chinese voters saw the effort to change the Lowell admissions system as a direct attack.